 6. Chia Seeds

-Chia seeds, renowned for their omega-3 fatty acids and fiber, are another valuable vegan source of lysine.
-Including chia seeds in plant-based dishes such as smoothies, puddings, or as a topping for salads can boost lysine intake while providing protein, fiber, and nutritious fats.
+Chia seeds are a good source of lysine, omega-3 fatty acids, and fiber.
+Including chia seeds in plant-based dishes such as smoothies, puddings, or as a topping for salads is a great way to boost lysine intake.

 Chia Seeds Lysine Content